acidb/mobiscroll-docs/docs/angular/getting-started/overview.md

 Delve right into how the individual components work and learn about their API by following the links below.

 <DocCardList items={componentLinks} />

+## Legacy docs

+If you are looking for the documentation for a specific version that you don't find in the dropdown at the top of the page, you can check our legacy documentation under [this link](https://docs.mobiscroll.com/5-29-0/).